 Now, consider your audience.
 Who are they?
 What kind of social media content do they expect from you?

 Understanding your followers helps you anticipate potential issues and tailor your risk management approach.
-This is where implementing a voice of the customer strategy can be invaluable, helping you gain deeper insights into your audience's needs and expectations.
+This is where implementing a voice-of-the-customer strategy can be invaluable, helping you gain deeper insights into your audience's needs and expectations.

 And don't forget about your competitors.
 What are they doing on social media?
 Their successes—and missteps—can offer valuable lessons.